appvoid/gpt-edge/README.md

 # gpt-edge
 This is a repo that makes Large Language Models available for everyone who would like to experiment with this new emergent technology.
 If you have used realesrgan-vulkan binaries you will love this project!
 Currently supporting Windows 10.
+This project serves the solely purpose of testing some famous language models, not all of them will be here.
 Releases are made with the following criteria:<br>
 - Popularity
 - Usefulness
 - Size